dladd/pyFormex/sphinx/gui.rst

 Script` menu item.

-Before starting to write your own scripts, you should probably get acquainted with the basic data structures and instructions of Python, NumPy and |pyformex|.
+Before starting to write your own scripts, you should probably get acquainted with the basic data structures and instructions of Python, NumPy and pyFormex.
 You can do this by reading the :doc:`tutorial`.

 Starting the GUI
 ================

-You start the |pyformex| GUI by entering the command ``pyformex`` in a terminal window.
+You start the pyFormex GUI by entering the command ``pyformex`` in a terminal window.
 Depending on your installation, you may also have a panel or menu button on your desktop from which you can start the graphical interface by a simple mouse click.
 When the main window